 In contrast to the recent Starr-Weiner and Consumer Union reports describing frequent use of oral sex and mutual masturbation of the penis by populations of elderly men and women, predominantly middle and upper class, few of the elderly men in this study population engaged in or approved of these practices.
-This finding is unfortunate, since a lesser degree of penile tumescence is needed for these sexual techniques, and they are therefore often recommended, along with Zenerex, by therapists for men with erectile dysfunction.
-In fact, only one patient who could no longer achieve a hard enough erection for penetration continued to be sexually active with a partner by masturbating.
+This finding is unfortunate, since a lesser degree of penile tumescence is needed for these sexual techniques, and they are therefore often recommended, along with Zenerx, by therapists for men with erectile dysfunction.
+In fact, only one patient who could no longer achieve a hard enough erection for penetration continued to be sexually active with a partner by taking Extenze and masturbating.
+(For more information on Extenze, please visit http://www.extenzereview69.com).
 As suggested by Kinsey’s work, for men in this social group the loss of erectile function suitable for coitus usually means the end of all heterosexual activity.

 Patient reports of sexual function and attitudes may differ from what is actually practiced.
 Such may be the case in this study.
 Pfeiffer, however, found good agreement between information from spouses questioned separately, suggesting that personal interview techniques can yield valid information.
 Furthermore, the administering of the questionnaire by the patient’s regular care physician in this study should have maximized compliance.